input-output-hk/catalyst_voices_updates/source/posts/mve1/sustainable-living.md

 ---
 title: Sustainable Living - Simple Steps to Make a Difference
-description:  <video src="https://www.shutterstock.com/shutterstock/videos/3434489259/preview/stock-footage-creative-office-professional-female-programmer-uses-headphones-working-on-desktop-computer.webm" controls muted></video> Explore practical ways to adopt a sustainable lifestyle and contribute to a healthier planet.
+description:  <video src="https://www.shutterstock.com/shutterstock/videos/3434489259/preview/stock-footage-creative-office-professional-female-programmer-uses-headphones-working-on-desktop-computer.webm" controls muted></video> In a world facing environmental challenges, adopting a sustainable lifestyle is more important than ever.
+Sustainable living involves making choices that reduce your impact on the environment and promote the well-being of our planet.
 publishDate: 2024-11-13
 displayDateFormat: 13 November 2024
 ---